rusty-bits/octool/README.md

  - this command, coupled with its companion Purge command (capital P) will update a config.plist when OpenCore plist format changes occur

 'n' `next` - jump to the next found item if more than one occurance was found

+'O' `order` - Capital O - if currently in the Kernel > Add section the 'O' command will check the order and dependencies of kexts.
+ - If a kext is in the wrong order based on a dependency then octool will reorder them.
+ - If a required dependency is missing then octool will add and enable the required dependency.
+ - If there are any duplicate enabled kexts then octool will disable the duplicates.

 'P' `purge` - Capital P - removes fields from the `config.plist` that are not in the `Sample.plist`
  - this command, coupled with it's companion merge command (capital M) will update a config.plist when OpenCore plst format changes occur